EFPRP/trueid-verification-flow/README.md

 2. Scroll down to the ID Verification box.
 3. Input the employee's or volunteer's ID*.

+The HTML code/file comes with a test employee.
+His ID is 1.

+To add more employees/volunteers you need to edit the code and add them manually.

 *If the ID is valid, employee or volunteer information and details will show, else, the ID is not valid and therefore needs to be reported to our Support Team.